-Cutting the Clutter from Open Enrollment
+Cutting the Clutter from the Open Enrollment Period

-Important Considerations During Open Enrollment
+Important Considerations During the Open Enrollment Period

 - Look beyond the sticker price.
 When looking at which plan will fit your needs, it’s important to keep in mind that the plan with the lowest monthly premium may not be the plan with the right coverage for you.
 If you are in need of a lot of health care, a plan with a higher premium but lower deductible may actually save you money.
 Note that even before you’ve met your deductible, many plans include fully covered preventative care (including screenings, immunizations, counseling, regular check-ups, flu shots and cholesterol tests) that is free to you, which should also be part of your equation to determine the right coverage.